steinbrennerlab/steinbrennerlab.github.io/research.md

 ## Properties and utility of LRR ectodomain networks

-In constrast to analogous Toll-like receptors in animals, plant immune-related LRR sensors form a highly diversified network of heterotypic ectodomain interactions (Smakowska-Luzan 2018 doi:10.1038/nature25184).
+In constrast to analogous Toll-like receptors in animals, plant immune-related LRR sensors form a highly diversified network of heterotypic ectodomain interactions (<a href="https://www.nature.com/articles/nature25184">Smakowska-Luzan 2018 doi:10.1038/nature25184</a>).
 We are working to develop orthogonal ligand-sensing systems across plant and non-plant models for biotechnological use in both agriculture and medicine.